 This is also one of the key secrets to falling back in love with your partner and feel attracted to them once again after you’ve had a not-so-loving phase in your relationship.
 Take notes on this.

 The following bonding rituals not just help cultivate a deeper sense of intimacy on a physical level but also on an emotional and spiritual level as well.
 Let’s not forget that your spouse is your life partner, your lover, and also your soul mate at the same time.

-Here are some activities to enrich your love-life in all these areas, and as you do them, forget about the external world, its worries, and its matters.
-Forget that time exists and just allow yourself to deeply indulge in the moment and be fully present and attentive with your partner.
+Here are some activities to enrich your love life in all these areas, and as you do them, forget about the external world, its worries, and its matters.
+Forget that time exists and just allow yourself to deeply immerse within the moment and be fully present and attentive to your partner.

 - Deeply and lovingly gaze into each other’s eyes for several minutes.
 Eye are the windows to the soul.
 Allow yourself to dive deep into your partner’s eyes.
 Holding hands while doing this is a plus.